-Bedroom 5 is an interior room furnished with a double bed, desk, a chest of drawers, shelving and a built-in wardrobe.
+Bedroom 5 is an interior room furnished with a double bed, desk, and a built-in wardrobe.

 Additional fees.
 Special Landlord Policies

 There are rooms available to rent in this stylish, 180 m², 7-bedroom apartment located in L'Eixample Esquerra.
 The interior of the property is spacious and chic, featuring a combination of modern and traditional furniture.
 The apartment has a spacious living room and a kitchen that is fully equipped with modern appliances.
 There are 2 bathrooms to share between tenants.

 L'Eixample Esquerra is a central neighbourhood filled with bars, restaurants and cafés.
 There are several convenience stores in the vicinity, and this area is designed in a grid-style layout which is easy to navigate.